Everyone appreciates an open terrarium, or as I like to call them – bowls of plants.

 Watering requirements and methods will vary with your plants.

 Succulents have their own watering preferences.
-Experts advise that they like to have their roots soaked with water, but then being allowed to dry out again for a few days.
-So unlike closed tropical terrariums, misting isn’t recommended.
+Experts advise that they like to have their roots soaked with water but then be allowed to dry out again for a few days.
+So, unlike closed tropical terrariums, misting isn’t recommended.

 Where closed terrarium plants are almost all shade-loving plants, open terrarium plants are often the opposite.

-Which means you can actually put these by the window and show them off!
+Which means you can actually put these by the window and show them off – hurrah!

 Succulents like to have several hours of direct sunlight a day, so they’re best placed on a windowsill where they’ll get some morning rays.
 Houseplants will vary.

-Being open to the environment, open terrariums are much more susceptible to bugs, pests and infestations.
+Open terrariums are much more susceptible to bugs, pests, and infestations than their closed counterparts.

-Sadly, mealy bugs and gnats have been the death of many noble houseplants.
-So you’ll need to be extra vigilant on that front.
+Sadly, mealy bugs and gnats have been the death of many noble houseplants, and you’ll need to be extra vigilant on that front.

-If you’re using top stones or gravel on top of your soil, I find a small brush is best to gently dust them off.
+If you’re using top stones or gravel on top of your soil, a small brush is best to gently dust them off.